wikitree/wikitree-api/README.md

 The WikiTree API provides read-only access to much of the profile data on the site.
 You can use it for your own applications that read and display the contents.
 If you want to enable updates to the content, you can use the data from the API and send your users through edit functions on the site.

-TO DO - need more useful copy here about the API.

 ## Getting Started